 In this scenario, the FTSE 100 EWFD rises moderately over the next 6 years.
-So, it is still likely that it will close above the level needed for the conditional, stock market linked interest to be generated at maturity, on the end date.
-It is also possible that the Deposit Taker Bank may choose to close the plan earlier\.
+So, it is still likely that it will close at or above the level needed for the conditional, stock market linked interest to be generated on the end date.

-This means that whether the plan matures early or continues to the end date, the total level of interest paid by the plan is likely to be more than the level of risk free interest currently paid by other types of deposit, such as bank or building society deposits, including fixed term deposits.
+This means that the total level of interest paid by the plan is likely to be more than the level of risk free interest currently paid by other types of deposit, such as bank or building society deposits, including fixed term deposits.